bcwhite-code/brians-blueprints/self-building-spacex.md

 * Upgrade assemblers and inserters for things that are in short supply.
 * When lubricant is brought by train, reverse the pump where it is produced locally so the resources can be used for other things.
 * Hand-feed life-support assemblers (including hand-crafting the lifesupport facilities) to create the necessary canisters.
+* Change the furnace creating glass to an electric one.
+The long-handled inserter can become a stack-inserter.

 #### "Personal" Cargo Rocket